hassony2/mva/deep-dream-project/README.md

 Modify an image to change it's output class

-Here, a photo of a dog on which I enhanced patterns of two different dog breads.
+Here, a portrait on which I enhanced patterns of two different dog breads.

 <img src="report/marc-dog.jpg" width="552">